Loading...

 This shows how urban sprawl is changing not just the size of Jakarta, but also the function of surrounding land from food production to manufacturing and residential use.

-And many new developments suffer from poor public services like limited access to clean water, sanitation, or healthcare, especially for lower-income residents.
+Pollution from industries, such as air, water, and noise pollution, can harm the environment and public health, and many new developments suffer from poor public services like limited access to clean water, sanitation, or healthcare, especially for lower income residents.

 So while growth at the edge of Jakarta supports economic development, it also brings serious environmental and social challenges that must be managed through better planning and infrastructure.

-Laura and Sofia are having a discussion about why land use in places like Cikarang changed.
+Laura and Sophia are having a discussion about why land use in places like Cikarang changed.

 I would like you to identify who is correct.